-Easy come, easy go: Daily Stormer briefly reappears on DreamHost before being banned again
+Easy come, easy go: Daily Stormer briefly reappears on DreamHost before disappearing again

 So much for “freedom of speech.”

-However, in a follow-up email, DreamHost (again in an email quoted by Anglin) gave a different reason for the ban: “The opening of multiple accounts of service plans in order to bypass any restrictions or overage charges set forth by DreamHost.”
+However, in a follow-up email, DreamHost (again quoted by Anglin) gave a different reason for the ban: “The opening of multiple accounts of service plans in order to bypass any restrictions or overage charges set forth by DreamHost.”

 In other words, if you get kicked off, you can’t just start a new account and try again with the same website and content that got you kicked off in the first place.

+A whois query shows that punishedstormer.com is currently registered (though it doesn’t resolve at present) at GoDaddy, which has already booted the site once and may do so again.
+We’re asking them for details.

-We’re waiting on DreamHost’s full analysis of what happened today, and will update this post as soon as we get it.Featured Image: Sergey Nivens/Shutterstock (IMAGE HAS BEEN MODIFIED)
+We’re waiting on DreamHost’s full analysis of what happened today, and will update this post as soon as we get it.Featured Image: Bryce Durbin / TechCrunch

 0